An

 my

-early childhood memories (before 1960) are just too fuzzy to be precise on the dates but the events are stored…
+are just too fuzzy to be precise on the dates. but they are stored in my memories…

 Dad